blazium-engine/blazium-docs/tutorials/xr/openxr_settings.rst

 ===============

 OpenXR has its own set of settings that are applied when OpenXR starts.
-While it is possible for OpenXR extensions implemented through Godot plugins to add additional settings, we will only discuss the settings in the core of Godot here.
+While it is possible for OpenXR extensions implemented through Blazium plugins to add additional settings, we will only discuss the settings in the core of Blazium here.

 .. image:: img/openxr_settings.png

 Enabled
 -------

-This setting enables the OpenXR module when Godot starts.
+This setting enables the OpenXR module when Blazium starts.
 This is required when the Vulkan backend is used.
 For other backends you can enable OpenXR at any time by calling ``initialize`` on the :ref:`OpenXRInterface <class_openxrinterface>`.